IsraelAzoulay/tour-notifier/README.md

 ## Setup
 1. Ensure you have Python installed.
-2. Install required packages:
+2. Install the necessary packages: pip install -r requirements.txt
-   pip install requests selectorlib python-dotenv
 3. Set up your `.env` file with your Gmail credentials and the receiver's email:
   SENDER_EMAIL=your_email@gmail.com
   SENDER_PASSWORD=your_app_password